Euricom/training-workshop-JS-VUE-2017Q1/slides/js-es6-and-beyond.md

     `babel-preset-env`: ES support for specified browsers (dynamic) `babel-preset-react`: Adds support for jsx and flow `babel-preset-babili`: Adds ES6 minifier
-    `babel-preset-stage-2`: Adds all ES features in stage 2 (and greater) `babel-preset-angular2`: Wite Angular2 in Javascript
+    `babel-preset-stage-2`: Adds all ES features in stage 2 (and higher) `babel-preset-angular2`: Wite Angular2 in Javascript
     ...